alekspashinin/CloudComputing/README.md

 # How to Run and Test

 For the Client side, we just need to "run app.py" that is our web application located in web-app branch.
 Everything is well described in the web application and client need to do nothing but to input data for CloudCal and a picture for CloudPic.
-On the server side, we need to run "EC2Worker.py" and "Server_Image.py" on EC2 Instances respectively that are located in the server branch.
+On the server side, we need to run "EC2Worker.py" and "Server_Image.py" on EC2 Instances for CloudCal and CloudPic respectively that are located in the server branch.

 # References